zardoy/github-manager/README.md

 Show git directories without *origin* remote.
 The most probably that aren't published yet.

-## How to Install

-1. In cloned repository, run `compile` NPM script.
-2. Run `npx vsce package`
-3. Right click on newly generated `github-manager-*.vsix` -> click `Install Extension VSIX` at bottom.

-I'll publish this to the marketplace once I get more feedback on this extension.

 ## Developer Notes

 If you need to edit commands list, edit them in `src/commands/commands.ts` and then run `update-package-json` NPM script.